Computer Vision Explained: Futurist & AI Expert Ian Khan on Visual Recognition

 Andrew Fitzgibbon: Affiliated with Microsoft Research, Fitzgibbon has made significant contributions to camera-based gesture recognition.
 His work intersects computer vision, graphics, and machine learning.

-Jenny Clarke: As part of the team at Ultraleap (previously known as Leap Motion), Clarke has been instrumental in the of touchless gesture recognition systems using hand and finger tracking technologies.
+Jenny Clarke: As part of the team at Ultraleap (previously known as Leap Motion), Clarke has been instrumental in the development of touchless gesture recognition systems using hand and finger tracking technologies.

 You are enjoying this content on Ian Khan's Blog.
 Ian Khan, AI Futurist and technology Expert, has been featured on CNN, Fox, BBC, Bloomberg, Forbes, Fast Company and many other global platforms.
 Ian is the author of the upcoming AI book "Quick Guide to Prompt Engineering," an explainer to how to get started with GenerativeAI Platforms, including ChatGPT and use them in your business.
 One of the most prominent Artificial Intelligence and emerging technology educators today, Ian, is on a mission of helping understand how to lead in the era of AI.
 Khan works with Top Tier organizations, associations, governments, think tanks and private and public sector entities to help with future leadership.
 Ian also created the Future Readiness Score, a KPI that is used to measure how future-ready your organization is.
 Subscribe to Ians Top Trends Newsletter Here